-YES is the oldest building in the district at more than 60 years.
-However, it is in good shape structurally, and it is believed that a major renovation of the existing building will provide the upgrades needed to keep the school viable for decades to come.
+Yarmouth Elementary School is the oldest building in the district.
+A major renovation of the existing building will provide the upgrades needed to keep the school viable for decades to come.
 Enrollment growth at YES continues to be significant, requiring a large addition of classroom and core spaces.
 In order to avoid a similar expansion at the Middle School, it was decided to shift Grade 5 from HMS to YES as part of this project.

-As illustrated below, the entire existing building (lightly shaded) would receive upgrades to all systems (electrical/plumbing/building envelope/interior surfaces, etc.), while a large expansion would provide for the additional classrooms and core spaces necessary for a larger student body.
-By renovating and expanding the existing school, the Committee was able to preserve Winslow Field and play spaces along McCartney Street and reduce the overall cost of these projects significantly (as compared to construction of a new school to replace YES).
+As illustrated below, the entire existing building (lightly shaded) would receive upgrades to all systems, while a large expansion would provide for the needed additional classrooms and core spaces.
+By renovating and expanding the existing school, the Committee was able to reduce the overall cost of these projects significantly (as compared to construction of a new school).
 Increased parking and improved security features will complete the transformation of YES into a modern facility.

 The capacity of the expanded school will be 689, with a projected enrollment in 2027 of 612.